MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

     - **Name**: *A unique name of your choice*
     - **Pricing tier**: Standard S0

     > \* Different regions have different availability and quota for models.
-In this exercise, you'll be using a GPT-35-Turbo model for text generation and a DALL-E model for image generation, both of which are suppoprted in East US.
+In this exercise, you'll be using a GPT-35-Turbo model for text generation and a DALL-E model for image generation, both of which are supported in East US.

 3. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.